YahooArchive/mojito/README.md

 * Mojito Introduction - http://developer.yahoo.com/cocktails/mojito/docs/intro/
 * Mojito Getting Started - http://developer.yahoo.com/cocktails/mojito/docs/getting_started/

+### Contributing to Documentation

+Mojito documentation is present in /docs directory.
+To generate HTML documentation run the following commands from the documentation directories.

+    $ cd docs/dev_guide
+    $ make html

+Please note that in order to generate the documentation you will need [Sphinx](http://sphinx-doc.org/).

 ### API Documentation

 * Running the following command will generate API docs and locally save them to `./artifacts/docs/mojito/`